TAKE NOTE: COVID-19 Information

 For assistance, please contact the Office of Admission at (334) 833-4497 or 800-763-0313.

 If you are a former Huntingdon College student who wishes to return to Huntingdon, please submit an application for admission to the Office of Admission.
 Students who have attended other institutions during their absence from Huntingdon must have official transcripts and financial aid transcripts (whether aid was received or not) sent from each institution attended.
-An interview with the vice president for enrollment management or provost may be required as part of the readmission process.
+An interview may be required as part of the readmission process.
 Students who are readmitted must receive clearance from the Office of Student Financial Services and the Registrar’s Office before they may register and attend classes.
 Please refer to the Huntingdon College Catalog for possible changes in degree requirements.

 Transient status is available to students regularly enrolled and in good standing at another college or university who desire to attend Huntingdon College.
 To be considered for transient admission, submit a letter of good standing or a transient form indicating good standing and pre-approved courses from your home institution.
 This information should be presented to the Huntingdon College Registrar’s Office at the time of enrollment.